kgrid/python-sdk/README.md

 ```

 ## Usage
+### `kgrid.Ko`
-To inherit the core functionalities of the SDK, extend `kgrid.Ko` in your knowledge object.
+To inherit the core functionalities of the SDK, extend the `kgrid.Ko` class in your knowledge object.
 For example:
 ```python
 from kgrid import Ko